 The Metrics perspective is the central place for metrics of your system.
-The perspective provides two different aggregation of the metrics.
-In the Code section, the metrics are aggregated based on the file directory hierarchy.
-In the Architecture section, they are aggregated based on architectural components.
-Additionally, the perspective also shows Non-Code metrics, such as build status or test execution
+The perspective provides multiple pages that show metrics for different artifact types.
+On the Files page, the metrics are aggregated based on the directory hierarchy.
+On the Components page, they are aggregated based on architectural components.
+Additionally, the perspective also shows non-code metrics, such as build status or test execution

 # Metrics Overview Table

-When activating the Metrics Perspective, Teamscale shows the metrics overview table:
+When activating the Metrics Perspective, Teamscale shows the Files page with a metric overview table:

 # Navigating into Sub-Folders

 Each of these three sections can be used as a starting point to navigate deeper into the metrics' hierarchy.
 From the code table, you descend into folders, whereas the architecture section table allows you to descend into subcomponents of your system.
 Both ways will, at their lowest level, result in an actual code file in the Code Detail View.
 To see this navigation in action, simply click on a folder name of the Code section to load the content of this package.
 In the following paragraphs, we take a closer look at the views you will encounter when you are browsing through the metrics.
 All of the three sections mentioned above work in an analogous way.
 In the Code section, you can navigate and analyze the code in two dimensions - with respect to directory structure and time.
 By default, this section contains two elements:

 Metrics Overview Table: The Metrics Overview Table consists of one row for each file or directory in the current directory.
 Furthermore, it consists of several columns showing metric values for these files and directories.
 The first line of the table contains an aggregated value for the metric in the respective table column (e.g., the total number of files in the directory and all sub-directories).